 Accuracy assessment of the plant and soil classification was conducted using Erdas Imagine software (Hexagon Geospatial, United States).
 The accuracy assessment toolkit was used to assign 1000 points across the field of interest.
 An equalized random sampling scheme was used to set 500 sampling points of soil and 500 of plant classified pixels.
-The reference data was created by visually assigning each point as plant or soil based on human interpretation of the non-classified original orthomosaic.
-Class values were hidden during the reference data collection in order to ensure unbiased values.
-An error matrix was used to compute the overall accuracy, producer accuracy, and user accuracy.
-The overall classification accuracy was computed by summing the major diagonal numbers (correctly classified) divided by the sum of all sample units in the entire matrix.
-The producer accuracy was computed by dividing the total number of correct sample units in each specific category by the total number of the specific sample units of reference data.
-The user accuracy was computed by dividing the total number of correct sample units in the specific category by the total number of sample units classified as the specific category.
+Reference data were created by visually assigning each point as plant or soil based on human interpretation of the non-classified original orthomosaic.
+Class values were hidden during reference data collection in order to ensure unbiased values.
+An error matrix was used to compute overall accuracy, producer accuracy, and user accuracy.
+Overall classification accuracy was computed by summing the major diagonal numbers (correctly classified) divided by the sum of all sample units in the entire matrix.
+Producer accuracy was computed by dividing the total number of correct sample units in each specific category by the total number of the specific sample units of reference data.
+User accuracy was computed by dividing the total number of correct sample units in the specific category by the total number of sample units classified as the specific category.

 Each of the 36 trials in the field were analyzed using a linear model including the IDC score as the response variable, a fixed effect for entry, a fixed effect for block, and a random residual.
-The least significant difference (LSD) was calculated by multiplying the square root of the mean square error from the statistical model by the 0.2 t-value for each test.
-The LSD was calculated for all 36 tests on ground-based UAS scores for both dates of data collection.
+Least-significant differences (P < 0.20) were calculated for all 36 trials on both ground-based and UAS-image based scores for both dates of data collection.

 Results and discussion

 A total of 3386 plots were assessed for severity to IDC stress on a 1–5 scale on two separate dates (July 12 and August 1, 2017).
-The distributions of each of the two dates of data, as well as their relationships, can be seen in Fig. 2.
+The distribution of scores from each of the two dates, as well as their relationships to one another, can be seen in Fig. 2.
 In total, 15%, 45%, 30%, 9%, and 1% were rated 1–5, respectively, on date 1.
-On date 2 30%, 41%, 18%, 8%, and 3% were rated 1–5, respectively.
+On date 2, 30%, 41%, 18%, 8%, and 3% were rated 1–5, respectively.
 In total, there was a much higher abundance of entries given a score of “1” on date 2 as compared to date 1.
 Nevertheless, the overall average score in the field was 2.1 on both dates of visual scoring.
 The comparison between raters was also investigated on a subset of 252 plots.
-For these plots, two people independently scored the plots to provide an estimate of inter rater variability in visual scores.
+For these plots, two people independently scored the plots to provide an estimate of inter-rater variability in visual scores.
 The correlation between rater 1 and rater 2 was 0.93.

 UAS imagery for IDC phenotyping

 Previous studies have utilized a variety of techniques to mask plant canopies.
-In a publication by Yu et al., for example, plant and soil classification was achieved using a random forest model and resulted in an accuracy of 99.9% .
-The results here had an accuracy of 95.6%, however, plants under chlorosis or necrosis stress result in spectral properties very similar to that of the soil background.
+In a publication by Yu et al. , for example, plant and soil classification was achieved using a random forest model and resulted in an accuracy of 99.9% .
+We achieved an accuracy of 95.6%.
+Plants under chlorosis or necrosis stress, however, had spectral properties very similar to those of the soil background.
 In addition, many misclassification errors occurred at the edges of the canopy where soil and plant canopy pixels were overlapping.
-One advantage of this study, however, is the ability to classify plant and soil without training data.
-The unsupervised classification approach using k-means clustering resulted in pixels with similar spectral values being clustered together.
+One advantage of this study, however, is the ability to classify plant and soil in the absence of training data.
+The unsupervised classification approach using k-means clustering resulted in pixels of similar spectral values being clustered together.
 This clustering occurs with no former knowledge or input, and can often provide new insights into the data .
-With supervised approaches such as the random forest, a training data set must be generated by manually interpreting the classes pixels belong to.
+With supervised approaches, such as the random forest, a training data set must be generated by manually interpreting the classes pixels belong to.
 Other studies have used thresholding approaches to differentiate plants from soil.
-In these scenarios, the image is often thresholded based on the hue, saturation, value format of the image or based on indices or ratios of different color bands [17, 24, 29].
+In these scenarios, the image is often thresholded based on the hue, saturation, value format of the image, or based on indices or ratios of different color bands [17, 24, 29].

-Another method to test the suitability of the UAS scores is to test if the scores can differentiate breeding lines in the field.
-A common procedure for this assessment is to calculate the LSD for comparing performances of breeding lines in typical randomized field trials.
+Another method to test the usefulness of UAS-image based scores for variety screening and development is to test if the scores can differentiate breeding lines in the field.
+A common method for assessing differences is to calculate the LSD for comparing performances of breeding lines (or released varieties) in typical randomized field trials.
 For reporting of variety trials, a relaxed significance threshold (e.g., P < 0.20) is commonly used for declaring differences among varieties to increase power and reduce type II errors.
 Based on this, if the LSD is low, the precision of the data is higher, and the researcher is better able determine differences among breeding lines.
 The LSD values from the ground-based data and the UAS data were compared among the 36 experimental trials, or sets of lines, for both dates of data collection.
-In 32 of the 36 trials on date 1 and 33 of 36 trials on date 2, the LSD was smaller when using the UAS IDC scores in the linear model compared to the visual scores (Fig. 4).
-There was an average 0.15- and 0.20-point reduction in LSD (ranging from 0.35 increase to a 0.50 decrease) with UAS scores compared to the visual scores for date 1 and date 2 respectively.
-This reduction in LSD indicates that the UAS data is more precise than visual scores and offers appropriate information for use in a breeding program.
+In 32 of the 36 trials on date 1 and 33 of 36 trials on date 2, the LSD was smaller when using the UAS image-based scores in the linear model compared to the visual scores (Fig. 4).
+There was an average 0.15- and 0.20-point reduction in LSD (ranging from 0.35 increase to a 0.50 decrease) with UAS scores compared to the visual scores for date 1 and date 2, respectively.
+This overall reduction in LSD indicates that the UAS image-based scores were more precise than visual scores and offers valuable information for use in a breeding program.

-Many previous studies have shown great success and accuracy in collecting phenotypic traits from unmanned aircraft systems both in soybeans and in other crops [22, 23, 30, 31].
+Many previous studies have shown great success and accuracy in collecting phenotypic traits from unmanned aircraft systems both on soybeans and other crops [22, 23, 30, 31].
 In addition, previous studies have successfully used image-based methods for classifying and quantifying soybean IDC stress [17, 32].
-However, to date, no study has demonstrated combining the powers of high throughput image collection from unmanned aircraft systems with image-based classification for IDC.
+However, to date, no study has demonstrated combining the powers of high-throughput image collection from unmanned aircraft systems with image-based classification for IDC.

 UAS imagery compared to other methods for IDC assessment and limitations

 Previous studies have tested the use of image analysis procedures to quantify IDC stress [17,18,19].
 Their approaches achieved a mean per class accuracy of ~ 96% and 81%.
 While the previous studies showed relatively high accuracy, the throughput of taking photos from a tripod or push cart is much lower in comparison to a UAS.
 Spatial resolution achieved, however, was much higher (6 pixels/mm from tripod compared to 1.6 cm/pixel from the UAS).
-This decrease in spatial resolution resulted in blending of pixels and thus less resolution to depict subtle changes of individual leaves becoming chlorotic.
+This decrease in spatial resolution of UAS images versus ground images caused blending of pixels and thus less resolution to depict subtle changes of individual leaves becoming chlorotic.